RCordova2021/STA3100-FINAL/README.md

 </ul>

 Note that the Histogram does not change on the second tab.
 That histogram is of the MPG.HP metric.
 It is a measure of how much power a engine has per unit of MPG.

+## Run from Github
+Run the app from GitHub by running the code below in R:

+library(shiny)

+shiny::runGitHub("STA3100-FINAL", "RCordova2021", ref = "main")

+## ShinyApp.io Link

+Run app using shinyapps.io at: